All Episodes

 Yeah.

-So the FBI had already been to that location in Mar-a-Lago, and they said that's not enough.
+So the FBI had already been to that location in Mar-a-Lago, and they said, that's not enough.

 Even though you've done everything, even though we're working with you, we're not going to come raid your entire home.

-And then the other thing I think it stands out, Sean is they tell us they're being transparent.
+And then the other thing I think it stands out, Sean, is they tell us they're being transparent.

-November 2nd, they find classified documents at the Biden Center.
+Well, remember the timeline: November 2nd, they find classified documents at the Biden Center.

-So how are you being transparent with the American people, let alone the question of you knew about this before the midterm election and said nothing?
+So how are you being transparent with the American people, let alone the question of you knew about this before the midterm election and said nothing.

-See, my timeline is this the raid in August at Mar-a-Lago, then it was November 2nd when they first learned that documents, top secret classified information was at the Penn Biden Center.
+Then it was November 2nd when they first learned that documents, top secret classified information was at the Penn Biden Center.

 That's six days before the election.